East Alton, Illinois: Industry

 East Alton is home to the Olin Corporation, a manufacturer of ammunition.
 Olin has a major impact on East Alton and its surrounding communities.
 A part of town called the Defense Area was built during the 1940s and until recently was used for low income housing.
-Replacing the Defense Area is Emerald Ridge, which was to be completed in early 2015 and would consist of 46 new single-family homes.
-The impact of Olin has spread into town sports: East Alton Middle School's athletic teams were originally the Bullets.
+Replacing the Defense Area is Emerald Ridge, which consists of 46 new single-family homes.
+The impact of Olin had spread into town sports: East Alton Middle School's athletic teams were originally named the Bullets.

+The EPA was overseeing the cleanup of an Olin Corp. facility in East Alton by 2021, taking public comments on Olin's proposed cleanup plan to contaminated soil and groundwater in July 2021.

+Education

+East Alton School District 13 and East Alton-Wood River Community High School District 14 cover most of the village, while a small section in the north is in the Bethalto Consolidated Unit School District 8, and a small section in the southwest is in the Alton Community Unit School District 11.